AnYpku/PKU-Cluster/README.md

 ### Signal Strength

 Introdution

+The signal strength is got by perfoming the fit as did in significane measurement.
+Pay attention to comment theory uncertainties related with signal process, only shape effect needs to be considered.

 At first, please save branch of gen variables.
 You should build gen variables same as what you did in the ntuple code in reconstruction level.
 An example for VBS Zgamma seen [genparticles](https://github.com/AnYpku/PKU-Cluster/tree/master/Unfolding/produce).